dcstlouis/django-rest-framework/docs/api-guide/responses.md

 There's no requirement for you to use the `Response` class, you can also return regular `HttpResponse` or `StreamingHttpResponse` objects from your views if required.
 Using the `Response` class simply provides a nicer interface for returning content-negotiated Web API responses, that can be rendered to multiple formats.

-Unless you want to heavily customize REST framework for some reason, you should always use an `APIView` class or `@api_view` function for views that return `Response` objects.
+Unless you want to heavily customize REST framework for some reason, you should always use an [`APIView`][apiview] class or [`@api_view`][apiview] function for views that return `Response` objects.
 Doing so ensures that the view can perform content negotiation and select the appropriate renderer for the response, before it is returned from the view.

 ---